lacravate/ways-and-means/README.md

 That i had thinking of the addition of spec's, comments in the code and documentation, compared to the amount of code, and the limited scope of this snippet dignified to a library with a name.

+## Thanks

+Eager and sincere thanks to all the Ruby guys and chicks for making all this so easy to devise.

 ## Copyright